Close Button

 Woman cooking a colourful and nutritious quinoa stir-fry with mixed vegetables and a drizzle of olive oil.

 We understand it can be confusing to know who to see for support with issues related to your nutrition, including your digestive health.
-Our Registered Nutritional Therapist, Mrs Abir Hamza-Goodacre and Registered Dietitian, Mrs Nona Ozerianskaya want to cut through misinformation and confusion so you know who to book your appointment with.
+Our Registered Nutritional Therapist, Mrs Abir Hamza-Goodacre, cuts through misinformation and confusion so you know who to book your appointment with.

 What is a Nutritional Therapist?

-BANT-registered Nutritional Therapists are uniquely trained to understand how nutrients and lifestyle factors influence the function of the body.
+BANT-registered Nutritional Therapists, including Abir, are uniquely trained to understand how nutrients and lifestyle factors influence the function of the body.
 Their recommendations are science and evidence-based.

 “I understand that the nutritional and biochemical make-up of each person is unique and so dietary needs vary from person to person.
-I offer personalised nutrition and lifestyle programmes to boost the body’s healing capabilities and improve health and performance,” says Abir.
+I offer personalised nutrition and lifestyle programmes to boost the body’s healing capabilities and improve health and performance.
+It’s important to mention that nutritional therapy and dietetics are not recommended as a replacement for medical advice and a practitioner will always refer a patient with ‘red flag’ symptoms to their GP."

-If you’re struggling with any of the following health concerns, it’s probably time to see one of our specialists.
+If you’re struggling with any of the following health concerns, it’s probably time to see a specialist.

 • Losing or gaining weight